An Efficient Hybrid Heuristic for the Transmission Expansion Planning under Uncertainty: Solution approach

 As \texttt{destroyAndRepair} is based on the binary search algorithm, half the candidate lines with the largest residual flows are removed at the first iteration.
-If, for example, an improvement is found, $rt$ increases from $0.5$ to $0.75$; otherwise, $rt$ decreases to $0.25$.
+If, for example, an improvement is found, $rt$ increases from $0.5$ to $0.75$; otherwise, $rt$ decreases to $0.25$. \blue{In both cases, $dt = 0.25$.
+If \texttt{destroyAndRepair} continues its execution, $rt$ is incremented or decremented by $dt = 0.125$ in the next iteration.
+The increment/decrement value $dt$ keeps reducing following the binary search scheme.}

 The \texttt{repair} procedure is presented in algorithm \ref{alg:repair}.

 \texttt{repair} starts by selecting candidate lines in $rm$ whose corresponding existing line violates power flow constraints (line \ref{alg:repair:init_ri}).
 The main loop of \texttt{repair} (lines \ref{alg:repair:beg_loop}--\ref{alg:repair:end_loop}) stops when $v$ is equal to 0 or $ri$ is empty.
 At each iteration, a new solution is generated based on the candidate lines in $ri$ and the new violation is computed (lines \ref{alg:repair:add_lines} and \ref{alg:repair:comp_viol}, respectively).
 If the violation decreases (line \ref{alg:repair:if}), $rm$ and $v$ are updated (lines \ref{alg:repair:update_best_rm} and \ref{alg:repair:update_best_viol}, respectively), and new lines are selected to populate $ri$ (line \ref{alg:repair:update_ri}); otherwise, the loop stops (line \ref{alg:repair:break}).
 At the end, the algorithm returns the best set $rm$ and violation $v$ found (line \ref{alg:repair:return}).